-It’s one of the most comprehensive plans available.
+It’s one of the most complete plans available.
 It also offers good value when compared to other plans like F and N. The premium increases tend to be less with Plan G and your yearly out-of-pocket exposure is always known.

 Medicare Plan G vs Plan F & N

 Plan F covers all gaps in Medicare Parts A & B. So long as your medical care is a Medicare-approved expense, it will fill in all of the gaps.
-And Plan N has copays and does not cover Part B Excess Charges.
-Are these two (where available) better choices than Plan G?
+Plan N has copays and does not cover Part B Excess Charges.
+Are these two better choices than Plan G?

-Here is my review:
+Here is the review:

 Is Plan G a Good Choice for Medigap Coverage?